Build a Roadmap Template in Confluence: When All You Need is a Page

 We would like to provide you with a few ideas:

-The roadmap page in Confluence needs a good title: Clearly defined, tells a story, could be based on intended milestones.
-This is your chance to be creative.
+• The Title: Your roadmap page in Confluence needs a good title: Clearly defined, tells a story, and should tease your intended milestones.

-The goal of this particular product roadmap describes what the team wants to achieve this quarter.
-For example, a complete integration.
+• The Goal: Describe what the team wants to achieve this quarter.
+For example, a complete an integration or support data residency.

-The initiative in every product roadmap is broken down into table columns: tasks (things like marketing campaigns or research), features (like adding a new component to the app), and improvements (like improvements for a certain UI).
-The 'summary' column of the initiatives section should reflect the why of all tasks, features, and improvements.
+• The Initiative: The initiative in every product roadmap is broken down into table columns: tasks (like marketing campaigns or research), features (like adding a new component to the app), and improvements (like improvements for a certain UI).
+The ‘summary' column of the initiatives section should reflect the 'why’ of all tasks, features, and improvements.

 Part two of our example for a product roadmap template in Confluence